 There are many ways in which parents can become involved in their child's education.
 HISD values contributions that take place at home, at school and in the community.
 Reading to children at home and talking with them at family meals are as important as volunteering at school and serving on advisory committees.
 Many types of parental involvement are needed in a school-home-community partnership to ensure that all children succeed.
 Each Title I, Part A campus is responsible for creating meaningful ways for parents to be involved in their child's education.
-Parents are encouraged to participate in a variety of parental involvement activities such as the Read Houston Read program, the PTA/PTO/PAC groups, Parent and Family Engagement (PFE) Campus Committee and serve as a campus volunteer.
+Parents are encouraged to participate in a variety of parental involvement activities such as Read Houston Read program, the PTA/PTO/PAC groups, Parent and Family Engagement (PFE) Campus Committee and serve as a volunteer.
 For the safety of all students, all volunteers are required to register through the Volunteers in Public Schools (VIPS) program.
+The PFE Campus Committee may be the same representatives from the campus SDMC Committee.